 ACIINTT– slow listening berlin

-Join us at CHANGING ROOM on Friday, September 20, 2019 from 9pm to midnight for ACIINTT – slow listening berlin, a live three-hour “decelerated listening” session.
-For the performance, Smith will live mix Orpheus in the Underworld 78s with techno and electronica records on six turntables modified to play at drastically reduced speeds.
+at CHANGING ROOM on Friday, September 20, 2019 from 9pm to midnight: ACIINTT – slow listening berlin, a live three-hour “decelerated listening” session.
+For the performance, Smith live mixed Orpheus in the Underworld 78s with techno and electronica records on six turntables modified to play at drastically reduced speeds.
 The turntables form the central sonic component to his Berlin-based, urban-archaeological project Titanic (2013-2019) exploring the evolution of a site in Mitte, the location in the nineteenth century of a theater renowned for its performances of Jacques Offenbach’s Orpheus in the Underworld, a sprawling underground bunker during WW2, and the four-star Titanic hotel today.
-Listeners are invited to come and stay for the duration of the performance or drop in as they please.
-Lights will be off and floor mats will be provided to facilitate extended listening.
+Listeners were invited to come and stay for the duration of the performance or drop in as they please.
+Lights were off and floor mats were provided to facilitate extended listening.

 as part of ”re-space”

 Netzwerke freier Berliner

 Projekträume und -initiativen,

 Schlegelstrasse 6, 10115 Berlin